mwaseem75/irisChatGPT/README.md

 * Search on the internet by using DuckDuckGo (DDG) general search engine
 * Generate Python code by using Python REPL LangChain functionality
 * Streamlit Web application
-   * Intersystems objectscript reference ChatGPT
+   * Intersystems objectscript reference ChatGPT (Web interface)
-   * Intersystems grand prix contest ChatGPT
+   * Intersystems grand prix contest ChatGPT (Web interface)
-   * Select and upload your own document for ChatGPT
+   * Select and upload your own document for ChatGPT (Web Interface)
-   * OpenAI ChatGPT
+   * OpenAI ChatGPT (Web interface)

 ## How to Run